cpp-tutor/pseudocode-compiler/README.md

 * `SUBROUTINE` parameters in a definition needing to be followed by `: Type` (as for `RECORD` fields), but not where the `SUBROUTINE` is called with arguments.

-* Initiializing a variable from a `RECORD` type needs curly braces `{` and `}` and not plain parentheses, this is due to the earlier design of the compiler which means it cannot otherwise distinguish from a `SUBROUTINE` call (with the name of the `RECORD`)
+* Initializing a variable from a `RECORD` type needs curly braces `{` and `}` and not plain parentheses, this is due to the earlier design of the compiler which means it cannot otherwise distinguish from a `SUBROUTINE` call (with the name of the `RECORD`)

-**Update:** Compound assignment of variables from `RECORD`s (in addition to field assignment) now appears in the specification above, as does `OUTPUT`ing of a comma-separated list of `StringExp`s.
+**Update:** Compound assignment of variables from `RECORD`s (in addition to field assignment) now appears in the specification above, as does `OUTPUT`ting of a comma-separated list of `StringExp`s.
 Support for both of these is provided.